 - pine shoot beetle (Tomicus piniperda).

-Widely distributed throughout Queensland's plantations of southern pine and the tropics since 2009.
+Widely distributed throughout Queensland's plantations of exotic pine and the tropics since 2009.

-- Pinus species, including commercially grown southern pines (and hybrids):
+- Pinus species, including commercially grown exotic pines (and hybrids):

 - slash pine (P. elliottii)

 - radiata pine (P. radiata)